akotlerman/flask-website/README.md

 + Writing science fiction
 + Teach and bog about other interests such as Math and Python.

+## Running this Flask App

+The command to run the app is in Procfile for compatibility with Heroku.

 If you like what I do, feel free to contact me directly at akotlerman@gmail.com